ithree1113/Note_DEMO/README.md

 </div>

 ## License
-GooglePlaceApiAutocomplete_DEMO is available under the MIT license.
+Note_DEMO is available under the MIT license.
 See the [LICENSE](https://raw.githubusercontent.com/ithree1113/Note_DEMO/master/LICENSE) file for more info.